aasmal97/Arky-Personal-Website-AWS-CDK/readme.md

 2. To build this project and migrate compiled files into a build folder and generate a cloudformation template, run ```npm bootstrap```

 #### Deployment
-This project is auto deployed through a custom github action, that creates cloudformation templates from the infastructure defined here, and then auto deploys them to AWS.
+This project is auto deployed through a custom github action, that creates cloudformation templates and then auto deploys them to AWS.

 To initate the deploy process on your local machine you must:
 1. Request access to an account on AWS, that has AWS Lambda, Route 53, API gateway, Cloudfront and/or DynamoDB access.
 You will only be able to change infastructure that your account has access to.